Irbid Jordan Travel Guide

 Easily find these services right outside the main station entrances.

 While local transport and ride-sharing are common, rental options give flexibility for travelers wishing to explore Irbid and the surrounding northern region independently.
-These choices include car rentals for broader exploration.
+These options include car rentals for broader exploration.

 Drive on the right.
 Seatbelts are mandatory.
 Highways between cities are good.
 Side streets are rougher.
 Traffic is congested in Irbid city center.
-Be prepared for aggressive driving.
+Be prepared for aggressive road behavior.

 Finding parking in Irbid's busy city center can be challenging.
-Paid parking lots or street parking (often requiring payment to an attendant) are available but demand patience.
+Paid parking lots or street parking (often requiring payment to an attendant) can be found but demand patience.

 Consider parking slightly outside the time with the most people areas and walking or taking a short taxi ride.

-Less common and not widely open to visitors.
+Less common and not widely available for tourists.
 Not recommended due to traffic conditions and lack of dedicated infrastructure.

 No widespread bicycle sharing programs or dedicated cycling infrastructure.